Making Arbitrary TLS Calls (TLS Oracle)

 Clique supports clients to make arbitrary TLS calls from smart contracts in a verifiable format.
-For generic TLS calls, we have provided the generic clique_httpsRequest
+For generic TLS calls, we have provided the generic `clique_httpsRequest` Built-In task.
+Users can create queries for the `clique_httpsRequest` task to obtain the results of TLS calls.
+Users can also create more complex tasks of `Schema` type to utilize the `clique_httpsRequest` task.

-Here is the manifest file for the clique_httpsRequest
+Here is the manifest file for the `clique_httpsRequest` task:

 spec-version = "1"